EGI-Federation/documentation/content/en/users/aai/check-in/vos/perun/_index.md

 - VO/Group management roles delegation
 - Membership expiration/renewals rules
 - Membership sponsorships as exceptions to membership rules
-- Service accounts which can be associated with owners and used for API usage or provisioned to the EGI services
-- Push mechanism for services provisioning
 - Fine-grained access management for service owners
 - User/group synchronizations with external systems and services